Renault 5 E-Tech (2024) specs, price, ratings and reviews

 410 km WLTP (manufacturer figure).
 Owners typically report less in everyday driving, especially in cold weather.
 See the reviews below.

-How much can the Renault 5 E-Tech tow?
+How much boot space does the Renault 5 E-Tech have?

 What the press has reported